Mateio/openshift-cartridge-jetty-beanified/README.md

 # THIS CARTRIDGE IS A WORK IN PROGRESS.
 USE AT YOUR OWN PERIL.
 MIGHT EVOLVE DAILY OVER THE NEXT FEW WEEKS

-# OpenShift Cartridge for a "Beanified" Jetty app server
+# OpenShift Cartridge for a "beanified" Jetty app server

+_Forked and adapted from https://github.com/worldline/openshift-cartridge-jetty-websocket_

 Create an app with a downloaded cartridge: http://cartreflect-claytondev.rhcloud.com/github/Mateio/openshift-cartridge-jetty-beanified